 Read and understand all instructions and precautions in this manual before operating your new motor home.
-Throughout this manual, certain items are labeled NOTE, IMPORTANT, CAUTION AND WARNING.
+Throughout this manual, certain items are labeled NOTE, CAUTION AND WARNING.
 These terms alert you to precautions that can involve risk to your vehicle or to your personal safety.
 Read and follow them carefully.

-NOTE or IMPORTANT

-Indicate special points of information.
+NOTE: Indicates a special point of information.